 Use the left three lanes to continue north on California 110/Harbor Freeway into downtown Los Angeles.
 The exit numbers continue to follow Interstate 110.
 The first exit on the state route freeway is Exits 22-23A, 9th Street and 6th Street (to Downtown Los Angeles).
 Watch for stopped traffic on this section of California 110... it frequently backs up.
 Photo taken 09/25/05.

-Westbound Interstate 10/Santa Monica Freeway reaches Exit 14A, Los Angeles Street.
-This exit serves the LA Convention Center.
-The next exit is the junction with Interstate 110 south to San Pedro and California 110 north to Pasadena.
-Photo taken 08/24/04.
+Westbound Interstate 10 (Santa Monica Freeway) reaches Exit 14A for Los Angeles Street and the LA Convention Center.
+The ensuing ramp connects I-10 with I-110 (Harbor Freeway) south and California 110 north.
+Photo taken 03/24/16.

-Both Interstate 110 and California 110 are the Harbor Freeway as far north as the U.S. 101 interchange (Four Level Interchange).
+Both Interstate 110 and California 110 are the Harbor Freeway as far north as the Four Level Interchange with U.S. 101.
 The Harbor Freeway directly transitions into the Pasadena Freeway (old Arroyo Seco Parkway) northeast of the Four Level Interchange.
-While there are signs on southbound U.S. 101 that seem to state that California 110 between Interstate 10 and U.S. 101 are part of Interstate 110, these signs seem to indicate otherwise.
-It is clear from these signs that Interstate 110 does not continue north of Interstate 10/Santa Monica Freeway.
-(See the photos under Alternate Northern Terminus below for the signage from U.S. 101 southbound to the Harbor Freeway.)
+While there are signs on southbound U.S. 101 that seem to state that California 110 between I-10 and U.S. 101 is apart of I-110, signs along the Santa Monica Freeway indicate otherwise.
 Photo taken 08/24/04.

-Use the left four lanes to continue west on Interstate 10; use the right two lanes to exit onto Interstate 110 and California 110.
-The shields for these two routes cover up original signage that showed California 11 shields, and in some cases, even a U.S. 6 shield.
+Shields for Interstate 110 and SR 110 covered up original signage that showed California 11 shields, and in some cases, even a U.S. 6 shield.
 U.S. 6 used to follow the Harbor Freeway from the Golden State Freeway (U.S. 99, now Interstate 5) south to the Pacific Coast Highway (Alternate U.S. 101, now California 1).
 Signs for U.S. 6 were removed from the Harbor Freeway in 1964, the same year in which U.S. 6 was decommissioned south of Bishop.
-California 11 was signed on the Harbor Freeway until 1981, when it became Interstate 110 and California 110.
-Interstate 710 was not created until 1984, so there was a three-year gap between the creation of the two Interstate routes.
+California 11 was signed on the Harbor Freeway until 1981, when it became I-110 and SR 110.
+I-710 was not created until 1984, so there was a three-year gap between the creation of the two Interstate routes.
 Photo taken 08/24/04.